 YMMV: The World Ends with You

-American Kirby Is Hardcore: While the title change was due to legal issues, thus subverting the trope, The World Ends With You is quite a bit more "hardcore" than It's a Wonderful World.
+American Kirby Is Hardcore: While the title change was due to legal issues, thus providing a reason for the use of the trope, The World Ends With You is quite a bit more "hardcore" than It's a Wonderful World.

 The intro to the game simply has Neku explain how much he can't stand people in general.
 Basically, him yelling at a few people, then "I don't get people.
 Never have, never will."
 Doesn't really get elaborated on during the main story, but it finally gets an explanation in Another Day's Pork City quest: Neku blames himself for the death of his only friend.